dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 ## Post Installation Dependencies

-The following third-party components are required in the same Kubernetes cluster where Container Storage Module Observability has been deployed:
+The following third-party components are required in the same Kubernetes cluster where Container Storage Modules Observability has been deployed:

 * [Prometheus](#prometheus)
 * [Grafana](#grafana)